 Some of the steps we’ve taken include:

-- Masks: Providing mask alternatives such as scarfs/bandanas where masks are unavailable or reserved for medical professionals.
+- Masks: Providing mask alternatives such as scarfs/bandanas as well as disposable masks where masks are required, but unavailable or reserved for medical professionals.

 - Social distancing: Enforcing of social distancing in common areas such as workstations, break rooms and locker areas.